Tight factorizations of girth-$g$-regular graphs: Applications to 3-dimensional geometry

+Illustrated for $M_i$ where $i=4$, Fig.~\ref{17} exemplifies the fact that each $M_i$ or $M'_i$ is the union of six planar quadrilaterals, namely three (tilted) parallelograms and three (isosceles) trapezoids, in alternating contiguity, for $i=1,2,3,4$.
+In Fig.~\ref{17}, colors gray, green and yellow highlight the visible parts of the planar faces of $M_4$ and of the central cube $[1,2]^3$.

+Still in Fig.~\ref{18}, the sides of the six planar quadrilaterals of each $M_i$ or $M'_i$ ($i=1,2,3,4$) not in its boundary $C_i$ of $C'_i$ are in color-$i$ thin trace so as to help visualize the parallelograms and trapezoids.

+More specifically, the $i$-colored edges of the unit 3-cubes of $[0,3]^3$ (illustrated in Fig.~\ref{17} for $i=4$) form two parallel sides in each of the six quadrilaterals (with the occult parts in Fig.~\ref{17} in dashed trace, though visible on the left of Fig.~\ref{18}).
+In the case of a trapezoid (resp., parallelogram) the lengths of those sides are 3 units internally and 1 unit externally (resp., 2 units internally and 2 units externally).

-Here, a segment denoted $[a_1a_2a_3,b_1b_2b_3]$ stands for $[(a_1,a_2,a_3),(b_1,b_2,b_3)]$, with $a_i,b_i\in\{0,1,2,3\}$, ($i=1,2,3$).
-In (1), each of the twelve segments are appended with its length as a subindex and an element of $\{h,v,d\}$ as a superindex, where $h,v,$ and $d$ stand for horizontal, vertical and in-depth directions, respectively.
-The PL curve $C_4$, a PL trefoil knot, is depicted in thick hazel trace in Fig.~\ref{17} (via unbroken unit-segment edges). \end{proof}
+The sides of the hazel PL trefoil knot $C_4$ in Fig.~\ref{17} have their endvertex coordinates detailed in display (\ref{(3)}), with colors of quadrilaterals cited between brackets starting clockwise at the left upper corner in Fig.~\ref{17}, whether they are shown in full or in part, as indicated).
+In display (\ref{(3)}), a segment denoted $[a_1a_2a_3,b_1b_2b_3]$ stands for $[(a_1,a_2,a_3),(b_1,b_2,b_3)]$, with $a_i,b_i\in\{0,1,2,3\}$, ($i=1,2,3$); each of the twelve segment brackets is appended with its length as a subindex and an element of $\{h,v,d\}$ as a superindex, where $h,v,$ and $d$ stand for horizontal, vertical and in-depth directions, respectively.
+The PL boundary curve $C_4$ is the hazel-colored PL trefoil knot in Fig.~\ref{17}.